avadae/game-groupprojects/src/index.md

   - url: /2024/12/15/fluvia.html
     image_path: /assets/images/fire/fluvia_02.webp
     title: "Project for Fluvia"
+    alt: "Screenshot of the Fluvia project"
   - url: /2023/12/15/otiv.html
     image_path: /assets/images/otiv.webp
     title: "Project for Otiv"
+    alt: "Screenshot of the Otiv project"
   - url: /2023/12/15/mechanimals.html
     image_path: /assets/images/mechanimals.webp
     title: "Project for the province of West Flanders"
+    alt: "Screenshot of the Otterworldly project"
 ---

 Every academic year during the first semester, students at [Howest - Digital arts and entertainment](https://www.digitalartsandentertainment.be/) of the majors Game Development, Game Graphics Production, Independent Game Production and Game Sound Integration work in teams of 5-6 people on a game project.